Pecos County, Texas: Demographics

+2020 census

 As of the 2020 United States census, there were 15,193 people, 4,868 households, and 3,334 families residing in the county.
 As of the 2010 United States census, 15,507 were people living in the county; 79.4% were White, 3.7% Black or African American, 0.8% Native American, 0.5% Asian, 13.5% of some other race, and 2.1% of two or more races.
 About 67.3% were Hispanic or Latino (of any race).

 Education

 Public education in Pecos County is provided by three school districts: Buena Vista, Fort Stockton, and Iraan-Sheffield Independent School Districts.

 Williams Regional Technical Training Center

 Pecos County is home to the Midland College/Williams Regional Technical Training Center, located alongside Interstate Highway 10, in Fort Stockton.
 The center was built in 1996 through a joint effort by Midland College, and by leaders of Fort Stockton education, business, and government as a means to enhance higher education and workforce development in this part of West Texas.
 Fort Stockton and Pecos County are part of the Midland College service area.
 After just four years, the facility, named in honor of Fort Stockton native and center donor Clayton Williams Jr. was doubled in size through fundraising and program development.